 Some of his wins were against but not limited to: Charley Burley, Archie Moore, Lloyd Marshall, Bert Lytell, and Eddie Booker.

 Gibbons was a well-rounded boxer who stayed consistent throughout his career and never lost to a fighter that is not in the International Boxing Hall of Fame.
-With great footwork, high ring IQ, a hard punch, and an iron chin, there were very few fighters who beat him.
+With great footwork, high ring IQ, a hard punch, and an iron chin, very few fighters beat him.

 Some of his wins were against but not limited to: Harry Greb, George Chip, Kid Norfolk, Battling Levinsky, and Georges Carpentier.

-Kid possessed a lightning-quick left jab paired with a brain rattling right hand that kept some champions/contenders far away from any ring Cocoa Kid stepped in.
+Kid possessed a lightning-quick left jab paired with a brain-rattling right hand that kept some champions/contenders far away from any ring Cocoa Kid stepped in.
 Cocoa Kid’s dazzling footwork allowed him to glide across the ring as he ripped win after win.
-He was thrown in with stiff competition all through his career and several of his losses were by split decisions.
+He was thrown in with stiff competition throughout his career, and several of his losses were by split decisions.

 Some of his wins were against but not limited to: Jimmy Leto, Eddie Booker, Jack Chase, Holman Williams, and Louis ‘Kid’ Kaplan.

 Jeannette was a real-life ironman who seemed to fight harder as the fight got rougher.
 With a great jab and well-rounded skills, he was a tough match for anyone.
 If you add in his cast iron chin he became a nightmare.
 Heavyweight champion Jack Johnson refused to face Jeanette in a long-route fight, while the champion admitted his style was too hard for him to solve.
 Jeanette knew his trade so well that many in his and later eras asked for Jeanette’s advice and helped in training.